 Read, read, read.
 Read mysteries of all kinds.
 Note which plots, characters, and details work and which don't.
 Analyze why or why not.

 Attend conferences with mystery sessions.
-I have two conferences on my wish list: Scene of the Crime, held in Wichita, Kansas, and Telling Your Story hosted by Mystery author William Bernhardt, held in Tulsa, Oklahoma; but I don't know if Bill will host another one or if I miss my only chance.
+I have two conferences on my wish list: Scene of the Crime, held in Wichita, Kansas, and Telling Your Story hosted by Mystery author William Bernhardt, held in Tulsa, Oklahoma.

-The Muse Online Writing Conference the last two years had a complete list of forums, authors, and editors dealing with mystery.
+The Muse Online Writing Conference last year had a complete list of forums, authors, and editors dealing with mystery.
+Wonder what they will have this year (next month)?

 The more prepared we are, the better chance our mystery will have details and information that will make our stories and novels believable.

-Midnight Hours started as a novella entered in a contest on Writing.Com.
+My novel Midnight Hours started as a novella entered in a contest on Writing.Com.
 The novel and long short story have a few things in common, but the novel expands and changes some of the characters and plot.
+However, I did my best to make characters, plot, and setting as realistic and believable as possible.